 Three, financial institutions can formulate differentiated policies and products based on the impact of factors such as family size and wealth level on access to formal credit.
-For families with a large population, you can consider launching a family joint guarantee loan or a joint repayment plan to reduce the risk of family loans.
-For families with less assets, more flexible collateral requirements or guarantee methods can be provided to help them obtain formal credit.
+For families with a large population, you can consider launching a family joint guarantee loan or a joint repayment plan to reduce the risk of family loans (Cull et al. 2009; Demirgüç-Kunt et al. 2017).
+For families with less assets, more flexible collateral requirements or guarantee methods can be provided to help them obtain formal credit (Karlan and Zinman 2010).
 Through tailored financial services, households can better leverage digital financial inclusion channels to obtain the financing support they need.